 Pro tip: Best time to spot a gun is when someone is standing-up, sitting, or lifting as they will check with their hand or eyes to confirm the weapon is still concealed and secure

-Can you notice what this priest seems to?
-Besides not seeming to like me taking his picture, look at his left side above his pocket area.
+Can you notice what the priest seems to notice about the other man in the photo?
+Besides not liking me taking his picture, look at the bulge on the left side above his pocket area.
 He is concealing a firearm.
 His demeanor and his noticing me (I was using telephoto and pretending to take pic of something else) are clues to pay attention to someone who presents like this.

 For the record, I wouldn’t have taken his picture (or known he was carrying) except that he was our bodyguard.
 I was in Israel for work and our company required his escorting us into Jerusalem.
 He went on high alert later in the day when some kids made a loud noise while playing ball…interesting to observe.